Jonathan Hefney: Winnipeg Blue Bombers (second stint)

 He returned to the Blue Bombers four days after being released by the Detroit Lions.
 The 2011 Winnipeg Blue Bombers season saw Hefney as part of the self-titled "Swaggerville" defence that was arguably tops in the league.
 That season, Hefney won his second nod as a CFL East Division all-star, and was then named to his second CFL All-Star team a short time later.
 Hefney was named a CFL East Division all-star again in 2012.
 Just prior to the start of June 2013 training camp, Hefney was charged with marijuana possession in his home state of South Carolina.
 He was released by the Bombers on June 15, 2013.
 Hefney played three full seasons and parts of a fourth with the Winnipeg Blue Bombers.

 Calgary Stampeders

 On June 18, 2013, 3 days after being released by Winnipeg, Hefney signed with the Calgary Stampeders of the Canadian Football League He was released by the Stampeders on May 21, 2014.

+Montreal Allouettes

+Hefney was under contract with the Montreal Alouettes in 2015 when he suffered a career-ending injury early in a Week 15 game against the Ottawa Redblacks.
+He suffered the injury after making helmet-to-helmet contact with Ottawa Fullback Patrick Lavoie, suffering significant nerve damage in his right side as a consequence.